IMPORTANT OFFICE CLOSURE ALERT

 - December 3, 2020: Joint Mental Health Stakeholder Meeting Recording

 The State Board of Licensed Professional Counselor Examiners held three Joint Stakeholder Meetings on July 30th, August 26th, and September 15th, and an individual Stakeholder Meeting for only Licensed Professional Counselors on September 18th regarding the implementation of Colorado House Bill 20-1206 (Sunset review continuing the Regulation of Mental Health Professionals), House Bill 20-1326 (Endorsements/Creation of an Occupational Credential Portability Program), and Senate Bill 20-102 (Patient Disclosures Regarding Sexual Misconduct).
 The Board also held an Emergency and Permanent Rulemaking Hearing on September 25, 2020, to adopt the proposed new and revised rules.
 The Board adopted the rules related to House Bill 20-1206 on an emergency basis due to the immediate effective date of the bill.

-- Listen here to the July 30, 2020, Joint Mental Health Stakeholder Meeting
+- July 30, 2020: Joint Mental Health Stakeholder Meeting Recording

-- Listen here to the August 26, 2020, Joint Mental Health Stakeholder Meeting
+- August 26, 2020: Joint Mental Health Stakeholder Meeting Recording

-- Listen here to the September 15, 2020, Joint Mental Health Stakeholder Meeting
+- September 15, 2020: Joint Mental Health Stakeholder Meeting Recording

-- Listen here to the September 18, 2020, Licensed Professional Counselor's Stakeholder Meeting
+- September 18, 2020: Licensed Professional Counselor's Stakeholder Meeting Recording

 An Important Message about LPC Licensing and Regulation